It is so great to meet you!

 I believe in empowering children by respecting their choices, communication styles, and body language.
 Therapy happens in a kind, safe environment that supports their growth toward independence and self-advocacy, not compliance.

 My therapeutic approach focuses on understanding and integrating sensory systems to promote regulation before setting expectations.
-Your child's nervous system must be in a state that supports exploration before we can expect them to try new foods, tolerate challenging textures, or participate in family meals.
+Your child's nervous system must be in a state that supports exploration before we can expect them to try new foods, navigate challenging textures, or participate in family meals.

 Together, we can create an environment where therapy feels natural and progress unfolds with your child's readiness and intrinsic motivation.